 Taking time to educate your team with paid training to show them the recommended way to submit and handle remote work will make their lives less stressful.
 Many at-home employees are stressed by not knowing the right way to handle submissions, meetings, and other facets of remote work.
 Teaching them removes this stressor.

-Educate Employees On WFH Health
+Educate Employees On WFH Health for Handling Stress Better

 As mentioned, remote employees that are not accustomed to working from home may struggle with stress, anxiety, and other health issues as they transition.
 This stress can come from not setting clear working hours, having too many distractions, or a number of other sources.